-Entertainment Nitehawk Cinema Prospect Park aiming to stay true to ‘classic’ Pavilion The movie house is now projected to open by the end of spring, a spokeswoman says.
-The former Pavilion movie theater in Park Slope is being renovated by the proprietors of Williamsburg's Nitehawk Cinema.
-Photo Credit: Victoria Negri By Meghan Giannotta email@example.com @MeghGia February 26, 2018 2:00 PM Print Share fbShare Tweet gShare Email Park Slope’s Nitehawk Cinema will aim to stay true to the “classic” vibe of the 90-year-old Pavilion Theater when it opens by the end of spring, a spokeswoman says.
-Nitehawk has received community-board approval to give the neglected venue a facelift, several months into its construction.
-Protected by the Landmarks Preservation Commission (LPC), Nitehawk will now be allowed to revamp the existing marquee, paint over the glaring fire escape and add three new signs that have been custom designed as a part of the nearly $10 million renovation.
+Entertainment Nitehawk Cinema Prospect Park aiming to stay true to ‘classic’ Pavilion The movie house is now projected to open by the end of the year.
+A sign for the old The Pavilion on Prospect Park West is removed to make way for installation of the new Nitehawk signs on Wednesday.
+Photo Credit: Jeff Bachner By Meghan Giannotta firstname.lastname@example.org @MeghGia Updated September 19, 2018 3:19 PM Print Share fbShare Tweet gShare Email Park Slope’s Nitehawk Cinema will aim to stay true to the “classic” vibe of the 90-year-old Pavilion Theater when it opens by the end of the year, a spokeswoman says.
+Nitehawk received community-board approval to give the neglected venue a facelift, several months into its construction.
+Protected by the Landmarks Preservation Commission (LPC), Nitehawk was be allowed to revamp the existing marquee, paint over the glaring fire escape and add three new signs that have been custom designed as a part of the nearly $10 million renovation.
 “It’s going to keep well in touch timeline wise with the existing theater and stay within the feel of the neighborhood,” says Jeff Friedman, the owner of Let There Be Neon.
+On Wednesday morning, his team lowered the location's old Pavilion sign and replaced it with the block-lettering Nitehawk logo.
 Housed in the former neo-Renaissance-style theater at 188 Prospect Park West (which first opened as Sanders Theater in 1928), the alteration of the venue’s exterior was a heavily debated topic among Manhattan’s Community Board 6 and the LPC who wanted to avoid commercializing the building, according to local blogs.
-Friedman and Nitehawk’s founder Matthew Viragh worked together for the past year and a half to narrow down nearly 20 designs for the new sign, which will be different than the original that welcomes Williamsburg moviegoers on Metropolitan Avenue.
+Friedman and Nitehawk’s founder Matthew Viragh worked together for the past year and a half to narrow down nearly 20 designs for the new sign, which is different than the original that welcomes Williamsburg moviegoers on Metropolitan Avenue.
 Still a red and black color combination, Friedman says its open-faced, block lettering design chosen by the community board and the LPC, was heavily influenced by the “style of the period,” as well as the neighboring Prospect Park.
 “We chose black metalwork and red neon so the neon has a nice presence [at night near the park] -- a dark red color so it’s not garish and stays tasteful,” he adds.
-Friedman’s team, who also worked on the Williamsburg location, will spend the next two weeks building on-site before setting up a two-day installation.
-A date has not yet been set.
+Friedman’s team, who also worked on the Williamsburg location, will spent weeks last winter building on-site before setting up the two-day installation.
 Inside, the old theater is still deep in construction.
 Demo crews have spent months removing debris, but a few “very cool original elements” from the Pavilion will remain.
-Marble flooring discovered after crews ripped up the carpeting that once covered the Pavilion’s entry staircase will be restored, spokeswoman Alexa Harrison says.
+Marble flooring discovered after crews ripped up the carpeting that once covered the Pavilion’s entry staircase will be restored, former spokeswoman Alexa Harrison says.
 A balcony between the first and second floors will be refurbished.
-When it’s finally ready to open its doors -- which Harrison projects will be “late spring” -- the theater will have 650 seats, seven screens, two bars and in-theater dining options.
+When it’s finally ready to open its doors, the theater will have 650 seats, seven screens, two bars and in-theater dining options.
 Similarly to the Williamsburg location, it’ll offer a variety of new and indie flicks.
 The second Nitehawk location was projected to open in fall 2017, but was delayed by a year once crews discovered these salvageable pieces of the shuttered Pavilion.
 Last summer, the crew used the extra time to “finalize which finds are salvageable and can be incorporated into the design layout,” Harrison said.
 By Meghan Giannotta email@example.com @MeghGia Meghan Giannotta has been covering all things entertainment for amNY.com since 2016.
 Share on Facebook Share on Twitter More on this topic Metrograph and more of NYC's coolest movie theatersDim the lights, grab the popcorn: These are some of the best movie-viewing spots.
 Comments Comments section is temporarily on hold.
 Here’s why.